CurtisNewbie/user-vault/README.md

 Services can report their resources and endpoints to user-vault synchronously using user-vault's http endpoints.
 However, user-vault prefers to collect resources and endpoints information from backend services using a poll-based mechanism.

 Beckend services are expected to declare a REST endpoint `GET /auth/resource` to expose their paths and resources information.
-If configured (in user-vault), user-vault will continually monitor these services by sending HTTP requests to these endpoints in every minute or when the service instance changes (notified by consul).
+If configured (in user-vault), user-vault will continually monitor these services by sending HTTP requests to these endpoints in every 5 minute or whenever the service instance changes (notified by consul).

 <img src="./doc/user-vault_polling_mechanism.png" height="250px"></img>